pop/pop.github.io/content/op-ed/self-censorship-and-sjw.rst

-    The criticism and attackers were apparently strong and frequent enough that Zuke decided to shut down her social media presence, and close herself off to â€œthousands of people who think because I work on a TV show that I owe them myself all the time.â€ Her account has since been deleted, but a screenshot of her last tweets is currently making the rounds online.
+    The criticism and attackers were apparently strong and frequent enough that Zuke decided to shut down her social media presence, and close herself off to â€œthousands of people who think because I work on a TV show that I owe them myself all the time."
+Her account has since been deleted, but a screenshot of her last tweets is currently making the rounds online.

 In this instance the writer of a very progressive kids show (which I proudly